EU1182053/Personal-Merchandise-App/README.md

 # MERN
-# An E-Commerce Web application built with the MERN (MongoDB, Express, React, Node.js) stack.
+# An E-Commerce Web Application built with the MERN (MongoDB, Express, React, Node.js) stack.
 ## Table of Contents

 1. [Introduction](#introduction)